Q: What is a Chinese herb?

 Q: Are the concentrated herbs as the same good as the raw herbs in prescribed herbs?

-Yes!
+A: Yes!
 The concentrated herbs are made from the raw herbs.
 First of all, best herbal sources from China are selected.
 Then these raw herbs are purified and then processed through steaming, cooking and finally condensed into fine granular particles.
 Therefore, they are easy to be dissolved and absorbed and enhance the healing process.

 Q: Why Chinese herbs are always mixed in formula to use?

-Chinese herbalists usually do not prescribe single herb for their patients.
+A: Chinese herbalists usually do not prescribe single herb for their patients.
 Chinese herbs are usually used in combinations of 8 to 15 herbs.
 There are three major reasons to support the combination practice.
 Mutual Reinforcement involves combining two or more very similar herbs together to create a stronger effect.
 Mutual Assistance is the way to use one herb to help another work better.
 Mutual Restraint is meant to use one herb to reduce or eliminate side effects of another herb in the combination.

 All of these demonstrate that a herbalist should be experienced and knowledgeable about herbs before attempting to combine them.
 Otherwise, Mutual Inhibition occurs when one herb reduces another's Effectiveness; Incompatibility occurs when the combination of certain herbs produces side effects or becomes poisonous.
 The important aspects of Chinese medicine are the knowledge of formulation and blending.